RobertoBochet/IoT-challenges/challenge-3/README.md

 - Does the client receive the response of message No. 6949?

-- How many replies of type connectable and result code “Content” are received by the server “localhost”?
+- How many replies of type confinable and result code “Content” are received by the server “localhost”?

 ## MQTT

-- How many messages with the topic “factory/department/+” are published by a client with user name: “jane”?
+- How many messages containing the topic “factory/department*/+” are published by a client with user name: “jane”?

 - How many clients connected to the broker “hivemq” have specified a will message?